ESC or click to close

 Press releases and reports

-Dynamics of the attitude of the population of Ukraine towards sociological surveys, October 2018
+Dynamics of the attitude of the population of Ukraine to sociological surveys, December 2019

-The poll conducted in October 2018 showed that 43% of respondents trust the data of sociological organizations that have been operating for a long time already, 20% - do not trust, others do not have an opinion about this.
-The level of trust to these sociological surveys has decreased by 4 percentage points over the last year (from 47% in 2017 to 43% in 2018).
-The balance of trust and mistrust (the percentage of those who trust minus the percentage of those who do not trust) is + 23% (it was + 36% in 2016 and 2017).
+KIIS inestigates the population's attitude to sociological polls once a year, each December.
+A poll of December 2019 found that 42% of respondents trusted sociological organizations that have been operating for a long time already, 21% percent do not trust, and others do not have a clear opinion about this.
+The level of confidence in opinion polls has hardly changed over the last year (in 2018 it was 43% and in 2019 - 42%).
+The balance of trust and mistrust (the percentage of those who trust, minus the percentage of those who do not trust) is + 21%, a year ago it equaled +23% (a small statistically insignificant decrease).

 Ukraine shows an increase in the happiness index despite its stability in the world